 Alexanderplatz – Unter den Linden – Brandenburg Gate – Reichstag

 Though Berlin is one of the largest European cities, its city center gathers some of its most important attractions.
 Hence, you can discover a significant part of the city in only 2 hours.
-Leave the airport and head to Alexanderplatz, the square where the shopping heart of the city beats.
-From there, you can walk to the famous Unter den Linden street and observe the TV tower, the Berliner Dom, the Humbolt University and other historical buildings.
+Leave the airport and head to Alexanderplatz, the square where the city’s shopping heart beats.
+From there, you can walk to the famous Unter den Linden street and observe the TV tower, the Berliner Dom, the Humbolt University, and other historical buildings.
 If you have time, take a shortcut and head to Bebelplatz, the location of the Booking Burning Memorial.
-In any case, Unter den Linden will lead you to Brandenburg Gate, which is the most popular Berlin sightseeing.
+In any case, Unter den Linden will lead you to Brandenburg Gate, which is the most famous Berlin sightseeing.
 Near the Brandenburg Gate, you’ll find Reichstag, the impressive Parliament.
-Tours are being provided, yet are time-consuming.
+Tours are being provided, yet they are time-consuming.
 However, the building is worth your time even for its exterior aspects.

 Check out the Museum Island